-Iran has no need to enrich uranium for reactor fuel, which is the stated aim of its centrifuge enrichment program.
+Iran has no need to enrich large quantities of uranium for reactor fuel, which is the stated aim of its centrifuge enrichment program.
 Russia is fueling Iran’s only power reactor (at Bushehr) and stands ready to do so indefinitely at a cost much lower than Iran would incur by enriching the uranium itself.

 If Iran did try to make the fuel itself, it is unlikely that Iran could field enough centrifuges to do so within the next ten years, or even longer.
-A standard sized power reactor (1,000 MWe) such as Iran’s reactor at Bushehr requires about 21 metric tons of low-enriched uranium fuel per year, which would require generating 100,000 separative work units, or SWU.
+A standard sized power reactor (1,000 MWe) such as Iran’s reactor at Bushehr requires about 21 metric tons of low-enriched uranium fuel per year, which would require generating nearly 100,000 separative work units, or SWU.
 Iran’s IR-1 centrifuges now produce about one metric ton per year.
 Thus, Iran’s program would have to increase its capacity about twenty-one fold to have any plausibility as a civilian effort.

 Following the U.S. withdrawal from the nuclear accord in May 2018, Iranian leaders threatened to stop implementing some of its commitments under the accord.
 Approximately one year later, it began doing so.
 The table below summarizes the steps Iran has taken since July 2019.